wez/wezterm/docs/config/launch.md

 # The Launcher Menu

 The launcher menu is accessed from the new tab button in the tab bar UI; the `+` button to the right of the tabs.
 Left clicking on the button will spawn a new tab, but right clicking on it will open the launcher menu.
-You may also bind a key to the `ShowLauncher` action to trigger the menu.
+You may also bind a key to the [ShowLauncher](lua/keyassignment/ShowLauncher.md) or [ShowLauncherArgs](lua/keyassignment/ShowLauncherArgs.md) action to trigger the menu.

 The launcher menu by default lists the various multiplexer domains and offers the option of connecting and spawning tabs/windows in those domains.

-*Since 20200503-171512-b13ef15f*: You can define your own entries using the `launch_menu` configuration setting.
+You can define your own entries using the [launch_menu](lua/config/launch_menu.md) configuration setting.
 The snippet below adds two new entries to the menu; one that runs the `top` program to monitor process activity and a second one that explicitly launches the `bash` shell.

 Each entry in `launch_menu` is an instance of a [SpawnCommand](lua/SpawnCommand.md) object.